syl20bnr/spacemacs/README.md

 ## Who can benefit from this configuration files set ?

-Vimacs is first intended to be used by Vim users who wants to go to the next level by using Emacs.
+Vimacs is first intended to be used by Vim users who want to go to the next level by using Emacs.

-It is also a good fit for people wanting to lower the [risks of RSI][RSI] induced by the default Emacs key bindings.
+It is also a good fit for people wanting to lower the [risk of RSI][RSI] induced by the default Emacs key bindings.

-People wanting to learn a new way to edit files or wanting to learn Vim.
+People wanting to learn a new way to edit files or wanting to learn Vim key bindings.

 As a note side, if you are a programmer and you don't know Vim key bindings yet, I deeply recommend you to learn the basics as recommended in